The COVE Career Center Tell Your Story

 Writing a C.V.: Short for the Latin phrase curriculum vitae, which means “course of life" is a detailed document highlighting your professional and academic history.
 You may be asked to submit a CV when applying for jobs in academia or a job outside the US.

 Cover Letter: This supplemental document helps to sell your qualifications to the reader, introduce yourself to an organization and creates the first impression of your ability to communicate.
 A cover letter never travels alone- it is either with you or your resume.

 Who should get help with their resume?

 All students.
 Start by checking out our Resume Writing video for information on how to draft your resume.

 Then log in to Handshake to schedule a Resume Review with a Career Counselor or professional staff.

-It's THE top online tool employers use to check out potential interns or employees, and build their professional networks.
+It's THE online platform that employers and recruiters use to check out potential interns or employees, and build their professional networks.

 Now that you've done the work and your resume is ready for prime time, you can use that content to create your online LinkedIn profile.

 - LinkedIn is also a great tool for learning about career paths, arranging informational interviews, and making connections with alumni and employers.